-Microsoft In Talks To Buy Teen Fave TikTok As Trump Ramps Up Pressure
+Trump Says He'll Ban TikTok From U.S. As Soon As Saturday

 Still, TikTok has been accused of using its algorithms to demote topics like Black Lives Matter and of censoring content to please the Chinese Communist Party.

-In a nod to the concerns from Washington, TikTok's newly-minted CEO Kevin Mayer announced this week that the company would take an unusual step toward transparency.
+In a nod to the concerns from Washington, TikTok's newly minted CEO, Kevin Mayer, announced this week that the company would take an unusual step toward transparency.
 It will open up its algorithms, as well as its content moderation decisions and data collection, to the public, he wrote.

 "We will not wait for regulation to come," Mayer wrote.
 "Experts can observe our moderation policies in real-time, as well as examine the actual code that drives our algorithms.
 This puts us a step ahead of the industry, and we encourage others to follow suit."